-Once we have run out of all ugly names (including "Hitler"), we need so badly to hear what other ugly names exist for him, so we read every commentary available to make ourselves even more pissed off about the guy.
+Once we have run out of all ugly names (including "Hitler"), we need so badly to hear what other ugly names exist for him, so we read every commentary available to make ourselves even more pissed off about the dude.

 News, Our Daily Mental Poison

-So much of what seems to have some significance to us is actually a junk-information that we could perfectly live without.
+So much of what seems to have some significance to us is actually a junk---information that we could perfectly live without.
 That would certainly include much of those daily news that are probably the biggest pollutant in our questionable mental hygiene.

 I guess I don't have to mention how those news over a time become so addictive that we miss them big time while spending a day camping with our kids, or otherwise being away from our crazy box and newspaper.
-(Little do I know while not having that habit - newspapers can be bought on the way to our "place of unwinding").

-Putting Some Real Substance into Our Lives
+Putting Some Real Substance Into Our Lives

-Everything being said is leading us to this last theme of : How to give more healthy substance to our life, or, like we could rephrase it - HAVE something like life at all.
+Everything being said is leading us to this last theme of : How to give more healthy substance to our life, or, like we could rephrase it---have something like life at all.
 We might as well start by making a little inventory of our daily preoccupations in order to sort out that which could be called "mental dirt and trash", and what is really contributing to all aspects of our wellness.

 Do we have more of that mental material that makes us pissed off, as opposed to the one that makes us laugh, smile, and which inspires us for constructive behaviors and actions?
 For, no matter how complex we may seem to be to ourselves, it's really boiling down to "taking a good care of the mental instrument", so that it can serve us just like our clean bodies do.